Degrees and Certifications:

 More than anything, I am myself.
 Too often I see people conforming to fit in with their friends and regretting it later.
 My room is decorated with a mix of historical items, nerdy tributes, and sports memorabilia... a great reflection of who I am and what I enjoy.
 I want to encourage those around me to be who they want to be because being you is so much better than being what someone else wants you to be.

-So I encourage you to take the time we have together to walk down this path and discover an incredible, rich past.
+So I encourage you to take the time we have together to walk down this path and discover an incredible, rich past, as well as marvel at the complexity and incredibleness that is the world around us.
 I encourage you to look for connections between what we are learning and your life or the world around you.
 I encourage you to do more research on your own.
 I'm always willing to take time out of my day to see the efforts that students took above and beyond the call of duty.
 I encourage you to keep an open mind because you don't want to close any doors yet.
 These are important times, and you are becoming an even more unique person with each passing day.

 I look forward to seeing you in class and being a part of your amazing journey of discovery and learning!